More Teak Cleaning Myths

 Our last article was about myths regarding teak cleaning.
 This article continues this thread, as there is a lot of misinformation out there.
 Let’s start with citrus.

 Why Anything Citrus-Based Should NOT Be Used in Teak Care

 Myth: There’s nothing like orange oil to bring out the natural shine in wood.
 It can both clean your teak and make it shine.

-Myth: Lemon juice is a wonderful way to clean everything in your own, from your teak furniture to your counter tops.
+Myth: Lemon juice is a wonderful way to clean everything on your own, from your teak furniture to your countertops.

 Fact: While lemon juice can be effective as a cleaning agent in some areas of your home, it should never be used for teak cleaning.
 Why?
 Well in addition to being citric acid, it also has a tendency to stain and discolor your teak, making teak cleaning much more difficult later on.

 Myth: Mineral oil works wonders with a teak cleaning

 Fact: Depends on what you term as a wonder.
 If you term discoloration, ruining your teak, or unsightly stains as wonders, then this is correct.
 Otherwise, like any other oil, it should never come near your wood or be used to clean your teak at any time.

 As you see, sometimes people will unknowingly give you some bad info.
 Make sure you know proper teak care procedures.

 For the best in teak cleaning and care, call Teak & Deck Professionals today.